We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 With wide-looped handles, tough-as-nails enamel, and a broad searing surface, it was no surprise our longtime winner from Le Creuset came out on top again.
 It’s quick to heat, gets a deep, burnished crust on meats, and the sturdy enamel fends off dings and scratches.

-This hefty offering from Staub has a wide interior surface area and deeply seared pork.
-While the handles are smaller than the Le Creuset, they still provide enough purchase to maneuver it into the oven without tweaking a tendon.
+This hefty offering from Staub has a wide interior surface area and deeply seared pork in my tests.
+While the handles are smaller than the Le Creuset, I still got enough purchase to maneuver it into the oven without tweaking a tendon.
 It has a hardy enamel coating and comes with Staub’s lifetime warranty.

 This capacious Dutch oven seared pork well and heated up fast, and I liked the wide handles and large knob on the lid.
 I was concerned that the sloped sides and rounded bottom edge would trap steam and inhibit browning, but that wasn’t the case.
 While the enamel did chip a little in my durability test, it’s not surprising for a Dutch oven that’s under $100.